This post may contain affiliate links. Please read our disclosure policy.

 • 1 teaspoon vanilla extract

-• 2 to 3 tablespoons milk , begin with 2 tablespoons of milk to achieve the desired frosting consistency.
-If you prefer a thinner frosting, simply add more milk.
-Alternatively, you can use cream for a creamier texture.
+• 2 to 3 tablespoons milk (Start with 2 tablespoons of milk to reach the desired frosting consistency.
+For a thinner frosting, add more milk as needed.
+For a richer, creamier texture, use cream instead of milk. can use cream for a creamier texture.)

 Save this Recipe!